mukadderceyhan/RPI-Compute-Module/cm-emmc-flashing-install-backup.md

 Official images for recommended operating systems are available to download from the Raspberry Pi website [Downloads page](https://downloads.raspberrypi.org/raspbian_lite_latest).

-After downloading the `.zip` file, unzip it to get the image file (`.img`) for writing to your SD card.
+After downloading the `.zip` file, unzip it to get the image file (`.img`) for writing to your Compute Module eMMC.

 ## Install Windows driver

-1. Download and run the [CM-Boot-Installer.exe](https://www.raspberrypi.org/documentation/hardware/computemodule/CM-Boot-Installer.exe) to install the drivers and boot tool `RPiBoot.exe`.
+1. Download and run the [CM-Boot-Installer.exe](https://www.raspberrypi.org/documentation/hardware/computemodule/CM-Boot-Installer.exe) to install the drivers `RPiBoot.exe`.
 1. Plug your host PC USB into the CMIO USB SLAVE port, making sure that J4 jummper (USB SLAVE BOOT ENABLE) is set to the 'EN' position.
 1. Apply power to the CMIO board; Windows should now find the hardware and install the driver.
 1. Once the driver installation is complete, run the `RPiBoot.exe` tool that was previously installed.